 Wendy joined Preemptive Love with 17 years of experience in housing and community development.
 With her passion for storytelling, she enjoys writing about the lives of people in the conflict zones we serve, and helping the rest of the world see not only their urgent needs, but also their amazing beauty and significance to our global family.

-Jon serves as the Community Insights Manager.
-After following Preemptive Love from the beginning, his heart grew to love the mission to the point that he wanted to do more to help.
+After following Preemptive Love from the beginning, Jon’s heart grew to love the mission to the point that he wanted to do more to help.
 Prior to Preemptive Love, Jon worked at Evernote as Sales and Support Analyst, providing insight into customer interactions, as well as being a Zendesk administrator.
 When not working, he loves spending time with his wife, daughter, and son playing in their yard.
 He loves technology and using it to help improve the world around him.

 Inas spent years serving her community as a volunteer before coming to work for Preemptive Love.
 In her hometown of Baghdad she helped women impacted by violence, and later helped families displaced by the war with ISIS.
 Along the way, she earned a degree in IT and Business Administration.
 As part of our Programs team, Inas brings the heart to care about people first and foremost, the brains to make programs function like clockwork, and the life experience–growing up amidst the bombs of Baghdad–to understand what the people we serve are experiencing.
 When she isn’t coaching new business owners, finagling access permissions, or translating the heart-rending stories of those we serve, you might find Inas dancing in her living room with her mother and niece.